 It is used to diagnose blood cell disorders like anemias, leukemias and platelet disorders in conjunction with peripheral blood film findings.

 They are also used for staging procedure in case of lymphomas and malignancies.
-It is usually done from posterior superior iliac spine.
+It is usually done from the posterior superior iliac spine.
 First of all aspiration is carried out followed by taking out a core of trabecular bone using a biopsy needle (Jamshidi needle).

 Female Genital System